aashari/terraform-aws-static-website/README.md

 * [optional] AWS CodeBuild if you enable Github integration

 > Notes!
-> For custom domain, it will automatically create ACM certificate, and the certificate validation will validate by using DNS validation and this module will automatically validating the domain for you, so, all you need is only to provide the cloudflare api key and email
+> For custom domain, it will automatically create ACM certificate, and the certificate validation will validate by using DNS validation and this module will automatically validating the domain for you, so, all you need is only to provide the cloudflare api key

 ## Dependencies